stawo/robot-arm/README.md

   It should show up at 0x40 (binary 1000000) as follows:
   ![raspberry pi i2cdetect](images/raspberry_pi_i2cdetect.png "i2cdetect")
 4. Connect the PCA9685 controller as in the diagram
+5. [optional] Create/activate the Python environment of your choice
-5. Install the library https://github.com/adafruit/Adafruit_Python_PCA9685 by running the command:
+6. Install the library https://github.com/adafruit/Adafruit_Python_PCA9685 by running the command:
   ``sudo pip install adafruit-pca9685``

 Links: